Geometric construction of homology classes in Riemannian manifolds covered by products of hyperbolic planes: Adeles and congruence subgroups

-It is possible that there exist subgroups of finite index in $\ag{G}(\O_F)$ that are not congruence subgroups.
+In some group schemes $\ag{G}$, the group $\ag{G}(\O_F)$ has finite index subgroups which are not congruence subgroups.
 Examples of such subgroups in $\ag{SL}_2(\Z)$ were already known to Fricke and Klein in the $19$th century (see \cite[p.~299]{CongruenceSubgroupProblem}).
 The group scheme $\ag{G}$ is said to have the \term{congruence subgroup property} if every subgroup of finite index in $\ag{G}(\O_F)$ is a congruence subgroup.
 Chevalley \cite{Chevalley} proved in 1951 that $\ag{GL}_1$ has this property:

 \begin{theorem}[Chevalley] Let $F$ be a number field.
 Then for every subgroup of finite index $\Gamma \subset \O_F^\times$, there exists a nonzero ideal $\a \subset \O_F$ such that $\O_F^\times(\a) \subset \Gamma$. \end{theorem}